rosen-bridge/scanner/.changeset/rude-toes-cover.md

 '@rosen-bridge/scanner': patch
 ---

-Use protected methods for inner functionalities
+Use protected methods for inner functionalities in abstract scanner